junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 Keep the cord stump clean and dry.
 Always wash your hands before touching the cord stump.

 If the stump or belly button becomes dirty or caked with dried blood, clean with soap and cool boiled water and a very clean cloth.
-Do not put anything else on the cord—dirt and dung are especially dangerous.
+Do not put anything else on the cord, dirt and dung are especially dangerous.
 They can cause tetanus and kill the baby, see pages 182 to 184.

 If the baby is wearing diapers, keep the diaper folded below the cord.